 Windsor Castle Tickets

-There are often be queues at the ticket desk for Windsor Palace, especially on Saturdays!
+There are often queues at the ticket desk for Windsor Palace, especially on Saturdays!
 The best way to avoid those queues is to buy your ticket in advance here.

 Stop 2 – The Long Walk